julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 {% endhighlight %}

 Success!
-We can now successfully control the on-board LED, using the Icestick USB connection that we also used to program the on-board flash.
+We can now successfully control the Icestick on-board LED, over the same USB connection that we used to program the on-board flash.

-Code to follow.
+Complete code to follow.